hackorama/hermosa/design/README.md

 If we want to target multiple clouds going cloud native will either tie us into a specific cloud vendor or we have to do native deployment for each specific cloud vendor.
-Instead targeting a deployment platform like K8s allow us to deploy on premise and to any cloud vendor since all top vendors provide k8s support.
+Instead targeting a deployment platform like Kubernetes allow us to deploy on premise and to any cloud vendor since all top vendors provide Kubernetes support.

 Source repository(git), binary repository(nexus, artifactory) and CI/CD pipline(jenkins) integration to deploy and test (unit) dev builds (on demand by developer) and integration builds (nightly, full end to end integration).

 ### Zero downtime patching

-For apps with k8s replicas, we can leverage k8s provided rolling upgrade and rollback to roll out upgrades without application downtime.
+For apps with Kubernetes replicas, we can leverage Kubernetes provided rolling upgrade and rollback to roll out upgrades without application downtime.

 The patch and the rolling upgrade is qualified on an internal staging server before rolling out.

 Or if the app is an API server can leverage API gateway to do canary deployment of the patch to be production tested before promoting the canary to production.

-Automation/integration between CI/CD pipeline and k8s management tools to automate canary deployments and/or rolling upgrades.
+Automation/integration between CI/CD pipeline and Kubernetes management tools to automate canary deployments and/or rolling upgrades.